scicloj/scicloj.github.io/content/en/blog/jointprob-202309/index.md

 contributors: ["daslu"]
 ---

-:star: **TL;DR:** The September standalone talk of the [Jointprob](https://scicloj.github.io/docs/community/groups/jointprob) community is an intro to Probability basics.
-Also, check out the recording of [the August talk](https://www.youtube.com/watch?v=4VqGvR2fb-Q) by David MacGillivray about Bayesian Hierarchical Models. :star:
+:star: **TL;DR:** See you at the September standalone talk of the [Jointprob](https://scicloj.github.io/docs/community/groups/jointprob) -- an intro to Probability basics.
+Also, please check out :movie_camera: [the recording]((https://www.youtube.com/watch?v=4VqGvR2fb-Q)) of the August talk by David MacGillivray about Bayesian Hierarchical Models. :star:

 ----------------